zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartCategoryAxisItemMinorTicks.md

     ?>

 ### visible
-The visibility of the minor ticks.
+If set to true the chart will display the category axis minor ticks.
+By default the category axis minor ticks are visible.

 #### Returns
 `\Kendo\Dataviz\UI\ChartCategoryAxisItemMinorTicks`